HyperTag/documentation/src/content/cloud-destinations/acquisio.md

 To get started sending events to Acquisio, you'll need to sign up for [Acquisio](http://www.acquisio.com/) and work with an account manager to:

 - Create your company's specific campaign
-- Receive your `Advertiser ID` and any custom event names
+- Obtain your Acquisio **Advertiser ID** and any custom event names

 ### MetaRouter Side

-Once you receive your `Advertiser ID` from your account manager, paste it into the `Advertiser ID` field in the MetaRouter UI.
-In the `Events` area, paste in any conversion event names given to you by Acquisio.
+Once you receive your Advertiser ID from your account manager, paste it into the **Advertiser ID** field in the MetaRouter UI.
+In the **Events** area, paste in any conversion event names given to you by Acquisio.
 If you have more than one custom event, choose the `+` icon to add more.

 ![acquisio1](/images/acquisio1v2.png)

-With your configuration entered, choose `Save.`
+With your configuration entered, choose **Save**.

-Generate page views and events on your website by triggering `analytics.track('your custom event name');`.
+Generate page views and events on your website by triggering `analytics.track('your custom event name')`.
 Confirm with your Acquisio account manager that custom events for your specific campaigns are being received as expected.